 - The instance is created after March 26, 2019.

-- The instance is located in China (Qingdao), China (Beijing), China (Zhangjiakou-Beijing Winter Olympics), China (Hohhot), China (Hangzhou), China (Shanghai), China (Shenzhen), or Singapore.
-Other regions are not supported.
+- The instance is located in the China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Hangzhou), China (Shanghai), China (Shenzhen), or Singapore (Singapore) region.

-- The backup file in the instance backup list contains the database to be restored.
+- The backup file list of the instance contains the backup files of the databases you want to restore.

-- You can only restore databases from physical backups.
-Restoring databases from logical backups is not supported.
+- You can restore databases only from physical backups.

 - Log on to the ApsaraDB for MongoDB console.